-When do we get time to actually enjoy the season?
+When do we get time actually to enjoy the season?
 What can we do to help make things a little easier?
-With dinner of course!
-This pot roast recipe is the perfect solution.
+With dinner, of course!
+This beef chuck roast recipe is the perfect solution.

 What is the best roast?

-The tougher meats make for the best roasts because they get very tender the longer amount of time they cook.
-There are three main cuts that will make the best roast.
+The tougher meats make for the best roasts because they get very tender the longer they cook (on a lower heat, of course).
+Three main cuts will make the best roast.
 The three cuts are chuck, brisket, and round.

 What is the most tender cut of roast?

-The most tender cut of the roast is the cuts with the most fat marbling.
+The most tender cut of the roast is the cuts with the fattest marbling.
 This type of meat typically comes from the least-exercised parts of the cow.
 The roasts that are tender and moist are usually the least healthy and the most expensive.
-That’s a negative in our book!
+That’s negative in our book!

 How to get the kids involved with this recipe:

 - Ages 2-3: Let them help you pat dry the roast and rub the dry rub on all sides of the roast.
 This is a great opportunity to teach young kids kitchen safety on handling raw meat.
 Teach concepts such as not eating raw meat and washing your hands really well before and after handling raw meat.

 - Ages 4-5: Let them help measure and stir together the dry rub ingredients.
 They can also help with rubbing the mix on the roast.

 - Ages 6-8: Let them help whisk the gravy until it has thickened.
 You can also have your child help you plan the rest of the menu.
 Our kiddos love to be involved in menu planning.